bcbio/bcbio-dnanexus-wrapper/README.md

 TODO:

-* Decide whether code shouldrely on specific asset ID, but name instead
+* Decide whether code should rely on specific asset ID, but name instead